Are wild animals really that dangerous?

 Hippos

-The hippo is by far the most dangerous animal on earth in terms of physical capabilities, but still doesn’t cause as many deaths as certain other creatures.
+The hippo is by far the most dangerous animal on earth in terms of physical capabilities but still doesn’t cause as many deaths as certain other creatures.
 The mosquito causes the most deaths each year, with a range of between 500,000 and 750,000 people, far above the hippos average of 500 people.
-All the hippo caused deaths are exclusive to Africa, with the exception of the occasional zoo accident, and the majority of those deaths are from people who tried to get to close for a better luck or poachers hunting them.
-The hippo can outrun any human over short distances and has thick skin and layers of blubber that make it almost bullet proof to small caliber weapons.
-They trample crocodiles to death and bite fresh water sharks clean in half, combined with their short tempers and aggressive nature, these are one animal to avoid at all costs.
+All the hippo-caused deaths are exclusive to Africa, except for the occasional zoo accident, and the majority of those deaths are from people who tried to get too close for a better look or poachers hunting them.
+The hippo can outrun any human over short distances and has thick skin and layers of blubber that make it almost bulletproof to small-caliber weapons.
+They trample crocodiles to death and bite freshwater sharks clean in half, combined with their short tempers and aggressive nature, these are one animal to avoid at all costs.

 Bees